skwp/dotfiles/README.md

 #### Git

  * fugitive - "a git wrapper so awesome, it should be illegal...".
 Try Gstatus and hit `-` to toggle files.
 Git `d` to see a diff.
 Learn more: http://vimcasts.org/blog/2011/05/the-fugitive-series/
- * extradite - use :Extradite to get a really great git log browser.
-Only works when you have a file open.
+ * gitv - use :gitv for a better git log browser
  * GitGrep - much better than the grep provided with fugitive; use :GitGrep or hit K to grep current word

 #### Colors